rrufina/text-generator/README.md

 ## Data preparation

-First of all, we processed all the examples we collected and divided each piece of text into sentences.
+First of all, we processed all the examples we collected, removed duplicates, and divided each piece of text into sentences.
 Then we checked all the sentences by ourselves and removed those that were too long or lost their meaning without context.
 With prepared corpus we tokenized each word and constructed the vocabulary.

 ## Models